matiasmane/BWA/README.md

 **Login**
 Function on the system: The frontpage of the website.
 When called: This view is called when the user enters the page for the first time or after a session has ended.
 The page offers registeration for new users and login for users who have already registered.
 Parameters: -
 Output: Renders login page.

 **Register**
 Function on the system: The page where a new user can register.
 When called:  The view is called when a user clicks "register" in the login page.
-Parameters:-
+Parameters: -
 Output: Renders register page.

 **Settings**